-To date, the THCGME program has trained more than 1,730 primary care physicians and dentists, 63 percent of whom are family physicians.
-The program's reauthorization has been extended to November 17th with the recently passed short-term continuing resolution.
-The Academy continues to call on Congress to pass the Doctors of Community (DOC) Act (H.R.
-2569) to provide permanent funding for and expansion of the program, which has a demonstrated track record of training and keeping primary care physicians in rural and medically underserved communities.
-We have also expressed strong support for the bipartisan Lower Costs, More Transparency Act (H.R.
-5378), which includes a seven-year reauthorization of the program and historic funding levels.
+The program's reauthorization has been extended to March 8, 2024 with the recently passed short-term continuing resolution.
+While the Academy continues to call on Congress to pass the Doctors of Community (DOC) Act (H.R.
+2569) to provide permanent funding for and expansion of the program, we have also expressed strong support for the bipartisan Lower Costs, More Transparency Act (H.R.
+5378) and applaud the House for passing this important legislation.
+The bill includes a seven-year reauthorization of the program and historic funding levels.
 Without stable federal funding, most THCs would be unlikely to maintain residency recruitment and enrollment, threatening the initial program investments and even the viability of the program itself.

-Moreover, Congress should take additional steps necessary to address disparate access to care in rural and other medically underserved areas.
+Moreover, Congress should take additional steps to address disparate access to care in rural and other medically underserved areas.
 Merely expanding the existing Medicare GME system will not fix the shortage and maldistribution of physicians.
 Any expansion of Medicare GME slots should be targeted specifically toward hospitals and programs in areas and specialties of need, including by considering which ones have a proven track record of training physicians who ultimately practice in physician shortage areas.

 One barrier to creating a more equitable and effective Medicare GME program is the lack of transparency in how funds are used.
 Medicare is the largest single payer of GME, spending about \$16 billion annually, but it does not assess how those funds are ultimately used or whether they actually address physician shortages.
-14 CMS has indicated their authority is limited to making payment to hospitals for the costs of running approved GME residency programs.
-Congress should pass legislation granting the Secretary of HHS and the CMS Administrator the authority to collect, analyze data on how Medicare GME positions are aligned with national workforce needs, and publish an annual report.
+CMS has indicated their authority is limited to making payment to hospitals for the costs of running approved GME residency programs.
+Congress should pass legislation granting the Secretary of the Department of Health and Human Services (HHS) and other relevant agencies authority to collect and analyze data on how (or if) Medicare GME positions are aligned with national workforce needs and publish an annual report.